 If you want to live off the grid and you want to make it easier for yourself then my personal recommendation is to use a Ferro rod for starting fires as it can make sparks as hot as 5,500 F Click here to check it out on Amazon.com

 Generally speaking, most people who thrive living off the grid are the ones who have DIY skills, can off the land, and have survival skills.
 There are a lot of people who actually enjoy building things, foraging, fishing, hunting, and trapping.
 Usually, there are also people who love the outdoors, and everything they can do outdoors.
-I always tell people who want to try living off the grid is to learn as much as they can before they do so.
+I always tell people who want to try living off the grid to learn as much as they can before they do so.

 The good news is that when it comes to skills for off grid living is that anybody can learn, you only need to be willing to do so.
 Even if you have never chopped firewood or tied a knot you will still manage, as long as you persevere and keep on going.
 Even if you think that you have a lot of skills, you will probably learn a lot more during the first year of living off the grid.
 If you have grown up in a remote area then odds are that you already have at least some skills which will make living off the grid a lot easier.
 If you want to live off the grid and you are on a tight budget then check out my recent article ( Top 25 ) Places to live off the grid for free.

-1. Finding water
+1. Finding Water

 The most important skill for living off the grid is all about water, everybody knows how important water is, but few have the skills to find water.
 If you have planned to live off the grid for some time already and you have already purchased a plot of land then odds are that you already know from where you can get water.
 As a general rule, flowing water takes the path of the least resistance, and it is flowing in the lowest points of the valley.

-You have 3 choices of finding water
+You have 3 choices for finding water

-- Groundwater: You can access the groundwater by digging a well, not all areas have the groundwater close enough to the surface and some do not even have any groundwater, in this case, there is no point in digging a well.
+- Groundwater: You can access the groundwater by digging a well, not all areas have groundwater close enough to the surface and some do not even have any groundwater, in this case, there is no point in digging a well.
 Digging a well is dangerous work, so always hire a professional who knows what he is doing.

 - Surface water: The surface water is the one found flowing on the surface, as a general rule flowing water is recommended as this is a lot cleaner than stagnant water.
 Stagnant water tends to be filled with parasites, protozoa, bacteria, and viruses, although you will have to filter and purify the water before using it.